-Justin Bieber Refuses To Say Ex Selena Gomez’s Name Around Fiancée Hailey Baldwin, Wants Her To ‘Feel Secure’
+Justin Bieber Refuses To Say Selena Gomez’s Name Around Fiancee Hailey Baldwin, Wants Her To ‘Feel Secure’

-It appears Justin Bieber is going to great lengths to make sure his fiancée Hailey Baldwin is the happiest she can possibly be.
+It appears Justin Bieber is going to great lengths to make sure his fiancée, Hailey Baldwin, is the happiest she can possibly be.
 According to a recent report by Hollywood Life, the one name the Canadian-born singing sensation doesn’t dare utter in the model’s presence is that of his first love, Selena Gomez.

 Justin Bieber, 24, has made headlines in the past with his relationships and hookups with some pretty famous women.
 However, aside from his current relationship with Hailey Baldwin, 21, the only other relationship that garnered much media attention was the one the “One Time” singer had with Selena Gomez.

-Before there was “Jailey”, there was “Jelena”.
+Before there was “Jailey,” there was “Jelena.”
 As many fans know by now, Bieber and Gomez, 26, dated on-and-off for eight-years from 2010-2018.
 After giving their relationship one last shot, the two broke up for good back in March.
-And while the Biebs is seemingly completely over the “Wolves” singer as he is now engaged to Baldwin, a source claims that he still makes sure to go the extra mile so his fiancée feels “secure, happy and cared for” and one way the “Baby” singer is doing so is by not saying Gomez’s name.
+And while the Biebs is seemingly completely over the “Wolves” singer, as he is now engaged to Baldwin, a source claims that he still makes sure to go the extra mile so his fiancée feels “secure, happy and cared for” and one way the “Baby” singer is doing so is by not saying Gomez’s name.

 “Justin works hard to make Hailey feel loved and like the only woman in the world.
 Justin gives all his attention to Hailey and never brings up or mentions any of his famous ex’s.
 He is doing his best to make his fiancée feel secure, happy and cared for.
 Justin is always a gentleman, respectful, never even looks at anyone else and won’t even say the name Selena.”